Projects

 - Stack Suggestions: recommended tooling and conventions per language stack.
 The how that complements the what in the Creating a New Project guide.

 If you are starting something new under the Nano Collective, the How a Project Comes to Life page is the place to begin.
+If you have already built something and want to move it under the umbrella, start at Bringing an Existing Project.
 If you want to contribute to an existing project, the Contributing guide is.